JDNafz/JDNafz/README.md

 I've dedicated my time to coding everyday and I'm looking for my first job!

-### Or most recent project on AlgoExpert [Branch Sums](/AlgoExpert/Branch%20Sums.py)
+### Or most recent project on AlgoExpert [Max Subset Sum No Adjacent](/AlgoExpert/Max%20Subset%20Sum%20No%20Adjacent.py) Completed on 8/17/2022

-Branch Sums asks you to sum the values in each Binary Tree branch.
-Basically from every leaf of the Binary Tree summ all of its parents values.
+Find the max sum of an array, without adding neighboring integers.